bidouze/CloudSegmentation/README.md

 ### Add the data ###

 You have to download the data from the kaggle competition https://www.kaggle.com/competitions/understanding_cloud_organization/data
 Once you have downloaded it, add all the files on the data folder on this repository and you are set to go.
+Normally, you should run utils to create the annotated images but it's already given in this repository.
 Run the following cell on your terminal in order to launch the streamlit file.

 ~~~
 streamlit run /path/Projet_Resnet.py